-How To Make Having A FWB Fun
+Prioritizing Friendship, Communication, Etc: How To Make Having A FWB Fun

-Updated March 20, 2024by Regain Editorial Team
+Updated December 11, 2024by Regain Editorial Team

-Being in a friends with benefits (FWB) situation may seem like the best of both worlds to some people: you get the platonic comfort of a friend and the fun of physical intimacy, but without a relationship's entanglement.
-Typically, a friends with benefits situation means that two people know each other in a platonic way, and they agree to engage in sex with each other without entering into a committed monogamous relationship.
+Being in a friends-with-benefits (FWB) situation may seem like the best of both worlds to some people: you get the platonic comfort of a friend and the fun of physical intimacy, but without a relationship's entanglement.
+Typically, a friends-with-benefits situation means that two people know each other in a platonic way, and they agree to engage in sex with each other without entering into a committed monogamous relationship.
 While it can sound like a great arrangement to some people, it can also be complicated sometimes, and it may lead to hurt feelings depending on how it’s handled.
 For help in making a friends with benefits arrangement more fun, consider some of the tips below.

 Need help navigating a friends with benefits arrangement?

-Recognize that it is not for everyone
+Recognize that this type of friendship is not for everyone

 Having a friend with benefits (FWB) is not for everyone.
 Some people, like those who identify as demisexual, for example, may need to have a close emotional bond with someone before feeling sexually attracted to them, and so it can be difficult to separate sex from the emotional components.
 Other people may not want an arrangement like this because they desire a serious, monogamous, long-term relationship.
 Whatever the reason may be, if you are not comfortable with an FWB situation, you don’t need to be in one.
 FWB is a consensual partnership, with both sides being enthusiastically on board.
 If you are not interested in this arrangement, there is no need to force it.